Mahatma Gandhi: Civil rights activist in South Africa (1893–1914)

-In April 1893, Gandhi aged 23, set sail for South Africa to be the lawyer for Abdullah's cousin.
-He spent 21 years in South Africa, where he developed his political views, ethics and politics.
+In April 1893, Gandhi, aged 23, set sail for South Africa to be the lawyer for Abdullah's cousin.
+Gandhi spent 21 years in South Africa where he developed his political views, ethics, and politics.
+During this time Gandhi briefly returned to India in 1902 to mobilise support for the welfare of Indians in South Africa.

-Immediately upon arriving in South Africa, Gandhi faced discrimination because of his skin colour and heritage, like all people of colour.
-He was not allowed to sit with European passengers in the stagecoach and told to sit on the floor near the driver, then beaten when he refused; elsewhere he was kicked into a gutter for daring to walk near a house, in another instance thrown off a train at Pietermaritzburg after refusing to leave the first-class.
-He sat in the train station, shivering all night and pondering if he should return to India or protest for his rights.
-He chose to protest and was allowed to board the train the next day.
+Immediately upon arriving in South Africa, Gandhi faced discrimination due to his skin colour and heritage.
+Gandhi was not allowed to sit with European passengers in the stagecoach and was told to sit on the floor near the driver, then beaten when he refused; elsewhere, Gandhi was kicked into a gutter for daring to walk near a house, in another instance thrown off a train at Pietermaritzburg after refusing to leave the first-class.
+Gandhi sat in the train station, shivering all night and pondering if he should return to India or protest for his rights.
+Gandhi chose to protest and was allowed to board the train the next day.
 In another incident, the magistrate of a Durban court ordered Gandhi to remove his turban, which he refused to do.
 Indians were not allowed to walk on public footpaths in South Africa.
 Gandhi was kicked by a police officer out of the footpath onto the street without warning.

-When Gandhi arrived in South Africa, according to Herman, he thought of himself as "a Briton first, and an Indian second".
-However, the prejudice against him and his fellow Indians from British people that Gandhi experienced and observed deeply bothered him.
-He found it humiliating, struggling to understand how some people can feel honour or superiority or pleasure in such inhumane practices.
+When Gandhi arrived in South Africa, according to Arthur Herman, he thought of himself as "a Briton first, and an Indian second."
+However, the prejudice against Gandhi and his fellow Indians from British people that Gandhi experienced and observed deeply bothered him.
+Gandhi found it humiliating, struggling to understand how some people can feel honour, superiority or pleasure in such inhumane practices.
 Gandhi began to question his people's standing in the British Empire.

 The Abdullah case that had brought him to South Africa concluded in May 1894, and the Indian community organised a farewell party for Gandhi as he prepared to return to India.
-However, a new Natal government discriminatory proposal led to Gandhi extending his original period of stay in South Africa.
-He planned to assist Indians in opposing a bill to deny them the right to vote, a right then proposed to be an exclusive European right.
+The farewell party was turned into a working committee to plan the resistance to a new Natal government discriminatory proposal.
+This led to Gandhi extending his original period of stay in South Africa.
+Gandhi planned to assist Indians in opposing a bill to deny them the right to vote, a right then proposed to be an exclusive European right.
 He asked Joseph Chamberlain, the British Colonial Secretary, to reconsider his position on this bill.
-Though unable to halt the bill's passage, his campaign was successful in drawing attention to the grievances of Indians in South Africa.
-He helped found the Natal Indian Congress in 1894, and through this organisation, he moulded the Indian community of South Africa into a unified political force.
-In January 1897, when Gandhi landed in Durban, a mob of white settlers attacked him and he escaped only through the efforts of the wife of the police superintendent.
-However, he refused to press charges against any member of the mob.
+Though unable to halt the bill's passage, Gandhi's campaign was successful in drawing attention to the grievances of Indians in South Africa.
+He helped found the Natal Indian Congress in 1894, and through this organisation, Gandhi moulded the Indian community of South Africa into a unified political force.
+In January 1897, when Gandhi landed in Durban, a mob of white settlers attacked him, and Gandhi escaped only through the efforts of the wife of the police superintendent.
+However, Gandhi refused to press charges against any member of the mob.